The Nexus Letter: Your Secret Weapon for VA Claim Approval

 • Provide the professional with all your gathered documentation.

-1. Review & Submit the Letter:
+1. Review the Letter:

 Pro Tip: Download our Nexus Letter Template from the Resource Center to help guide your medical professional.